scheb/2fa/UPGRADE.md

 The bundle now **requires the authenticator-based security system to be used**.
 Please make sure `enable_authenticator_manager` is enabled in the security configuration.

-The default value of ``security_tokens``, used when no specific configuration is given, has changed to:
+The default value of `security_tokens`, used when no specific configuration is given, has changed to:

 - `Symfony\Component\Security\Core\Authentication\Token\UsernamePasswordToken`
 - `Symfony\Component\Security\Http\Authenticator\Token\PostAuthenticationToken`

+When a two-factor provider is enabled a secret code/TOTP configuration has to be returned, otherwise a `TwoFactorProviderLogicException` will be thrown.
+Before, the two-factor provider was gracefully skipped.

 If you use a custom implementation of `Scheb\TwoFactorBundle\Security\Authentication\Token\TwoFactorTokenInterface`, method `getProviderKey()` was removed, please implement `getFirewallName()` instead.

-Internal constant `Scheb\TwoFactorBundle\Security\Authentication\Token\TwoFactorTokenInterface::ATTRIBUTE_NAME_REMEMBER_ME_COOKIE`
-has been removed.

-`Scheb\TwoFactorBundle\Security\TwoFactor\Provider\TwoFactorProviderPreparationListener::LISTENER_PRIORITY` was removed,
-use `AUTHENTICATION_SUCCESS_LISTENER_PRIORITY` instead.

 `Scheb\TwoFactorBundle\Security\Http\Authenticator\Passport\TwoFactorPassport` was removed, use `Symfony\Component\Security\Http\Authenticator\Passport\Passport` with a `Scheb\TwoFactorBundle\Security\Http\Authenticator\Passport\Credentials\TwoFactorCodeCredentials` instead.

-When a two-factor provider is enabled a secret code/TOTP configuration has to be returned, otherwise a `TwoFactorProviderLogicException` will be thrown.
-Before, the two-factor provider was gracefully skipped.

 ### Authentication Context